 Change is unavoidable.
 It can be good, it can be bad, it can be both.
 The key to change is whether you resist it or welcome it.

 I know I have welcomed changed on this trip, but how?
 I can do my best to answer now, but at this moment I don’t feel I can give a complete answer.
-Trying to figure out everything that’s different about me, I think, will take spending a while back at home and being reminded of what life was like before I left.
-It’s like when you walk away from a conversation and think of the perfect thing to say a couple hours later.
-That kind of realization comes from hindsight, but this blog doesn’t continue into the rest of this year.
+Trying to figure out everything that’s different about me, I think, will take spending a while back at home and being reminded of what life is like in the U.S. It’s like when you walk away from a conversation and think of the perfect thing to say a couple hours later.
+That kind of realization comes from hindsight, but this blog doesn’t continue into next semester.
 Therefore, I will do my best to try and delve into what I can see at this moment in time that has transformed within me.

 I understand now not just how others live their lives, but why.
-It has made me start to question my own motives for how I live my life and whether they are rational or legitimate.
-Some of my decisions, I find, are rather empty of reason.
-This is my senior year of college, and I’m realizing because of this trip that I’ve been going through the motions up until this point.
-I understand that I started college without a purpose except that going to college is what was expected of me.
-I’ve been planning on going on to graduate school, but is that what I want?
+It has caused me to question my own motives for how I live my life and whether my motives are rational or legitimate.
+Some of my decisions, I find, can be rather empty of reason.
+This is my senior year of college, and I’m realizing because of this experience that sometimes I simply go through the motions.
+I’ve been planning on going on to graduate school for many years now, but is that what I want?
 Meeting and learning about people in South America makes me see the bigger picture on what kinds of motives should fuel my choices.
 People here consider their friends, family, and what would make them happy, not necessarily what will make them the most successful in other’s eyes.
 This reminds me of my host brother Paúl from Ecuador, who would do anything for his family.
 I could tell that he was genuinely happy putting his family first and that he was going to college because he had a purpose and wanted to learn.
 He wanted to be successful for personal pride and to help his family, not to impress others.

-The people I’ve met aren’t so caught up in the fast-paced U.S. culture, but instead take the time to smell the roses.
+The people I’ve met here aren’t caught up in the fast-paced U.S. culture, but instead take the time to stop and smell the roses.
 After this, I don’t think I’ll be taking as much for granted when I get home.
 I see how the people here treat each other and it has affected me deeply.
-Now I have more initiative to go out and find what it is I want my own to life to mean to me and how I should live it without major societal influences telling me what to do.
+Now I have more initiative to go out and find what it is I want my own to life to mean, and to figure out how I want to live my life without major societal influences telling me what to do.
 I haven’t necessarily figured out my place in the world yet, but being here is inspiring me to reevaluate where that place should be according to the bigger picture.
 I am fully welcoming this change within me, and it is a lesson I will carry with me the rest of my life.